yohann1146/cg-marching-cubes/README.md

-# cg-marching-cubes
+# Computer Graphics Project
-Computer Graphics project on implementing the marching cubes algorithm in cpp.
+Implementing the marching cubes algorithm in CPP/OpenGL.

+# How to run:
+1) Download .npz file online
+2) Run dataset.py
+3) Compile & run dataset.cpp,

+## Step 1: Reading Datasets
+1) Downloaded MedMNIST 3d adrenal image dataset.
+2) Extracted one of the images into a numpy array and converted to .txt
+3) .txt file is read by CPP into a vector

+## Step 2: Image-preprocessing